act65/graphgenrs/README.md

 Our goal is to generate all chemical structures given a molecular formula, subject to some constraints.
 We define 'chemical structure' to mean the bonding structure of the molecule (ie the existence of bonds between atoms, not 'stereo' or the 3D information).

-Graphs can be used to represent this bonding structure by equating the edges of a graph with chemical bonds [@Bonchev1991].
+Graphs can be used to represent this bonding structure by equating the edges of a graph with chemical bonds [Bonchev 1991](https://books.google.co.nz/books?hl=en&lr=&id=X0AG7HhiccoC&oi=fnd&pg=PA1&dq=Chemical+Graph+Theory:+Introduction+and+Fundamentals+1st+edition++bonchev&ots=Rbwszc_diC&sig=snbS9Wz02RA29WXTyxnuAuQmCG4&redir_esc=y#v=onepage&q=Chemical%20Graph%20Theory%3A%20Introduction%20and%20Fundamentals%201st%20edition%20%20bonchev&f=false).
 So, now we have translated the problem of generating structures into generating graphs.

 However, a problem that occurs when attempting to generate graphs is: generating the 'same' graph multiple times.
 How can we avoid this, efficiently?

 A naive solution is to check whether the next graph is already in the set of generated graphs.
 If so, discard it, else, add it to the generated set.
 However, this solution requires checking each graph against all the graphs generated so far.
 This is expensive!

 A cheaper solution is; ordering and then enumerating the graphs.
-By generating the graphs in order, it is not possible to repeat the same graph. [@Meringer2010]
+By generating the graphs in order, it is not possible to repeat the same graph.
+[Meringer 2010](http://nozdr.ru/data/media/biblio/kolxoz/Ch/ChCm/Faulon%20J.L.,%20Bender%20A.%20(eds.)%20Handbook%20of%20chemoinformatics%20algorithms%20(CRC,%202010)(ISBN%201420082922)(ISBN%201420082922)(O)(435s)_ChCm_.pdf#page=246)

 #### Ordered edges